junxit/us-congress-bills-113/bill.md

     - **(A)** the Federal Helium Reserve; or
     - **(B)** an existing helium separation or purification facility connected to the Federal Helium Reserve pipeline system.
   - **(3)** *Report* Not later than 1 year after the date of enactment of this Act, the Secretary of the Interior shall submit to the Committee on Natural Resources of the House of Representatives and the Committee on Energy and Natural Resources of the Senate a report that contains a description of the results of the assessments conducted under this subsection.

+## § 6.
+Additional connections to the Federal Helium Reserve

+The Secretary of the Interior may allow any person not connected to the Federal Helium Reserve, as that term is defined under section 2 of the Helium Act (50 U.S.C.
+167), as amended by this Act, to connect to the Federal Helium Reserve for the purpose of storing helium, subject to such storage fees as may be required by the Secretary.
+Withdrawal of such helium shall be governed by that Act.